cscribn/es-theme-lumin8/README.md

 # Lumin8 Theme for EmulationStation

-Lumin8 is an EmulationStation version 4 compatible theme, making it ideal for low-powered systems using RetroPie or ArkOS, as well as the PlayStation Classic.
+Lumin8 is an EmulationStation version 4 compatible theme, making it ideal for any system, even low-powered ones using RetroPie or ArkOS, as well as the PlayStation Classic.
 It displays the system's fullname from your `es_settings.cfg`.
 It displays mini-consoles.
 Only "Released", "Developer", and "Publisher" meta data is utilized.

 ![System Select](art/README/System%20Select.png) ![Detailed Game List](art/README/Detailed%20Game%20List.png)